Category: Purpose (Page 1 of 5)

 7. Nothing in God’s word says this land is for the Palestinians or anyone else.

 8. Other nations lived in this now “disputed” land before the Jewish people were there, but because of their sin, God judged them and drove them out.
-God is holy and loving, and His plan is for His people to possess this land for themselves and forever.
+God is holy and loving, and His plan is for His people to forever possess this land for themselves.

 9. The great blessing that God promised to Abraham and his descendants has not yet been fulfilled, but it will be in the coming kingdom ages.